tencentyun/intlcloud-documents/yehe_doc/网络/负载均衡/快速入门/负载均衡快速入门_intl_en.md

 3. Click **OK** to complete binding.
 4. Expand the listener to display the URL paths.
 You can view the bound CVM instances and their health check status.
 The "Healthy" status indicates that the CVM instance can properly process requests forwarded by CLB.
 ![](https://main.qcloudimg.com/raw/8ef5732d0748b73dd1d71b3ab0aed1d4.png)
->A forwarding rule (listener protocol + port + domain name + URL path) can be bound to multiple ports of the same CVM instance.
+>!A forwarding rule (listener protocol + port + domain name + URL path) can be bound to multiple ports of the same CVM instance.
 For example, if you deploy the same service on ports `80` and `81` on `rs-1`, CLB allows you to bind both the ports to the forwarding rule in the example, and both of them will receive the requests forwarded by CLB.

+## Configuring Security Group
+After creating a CLB instance, you can configure a CLB security group to isolate public network traffic.
+For more information, please see [Configuring CLB Security Group](https://intl.cloud.tencent.com/document/product/214/14733).

+After configuring a security group, you can choose to enable or disable "Allow Traffic by Default in Security Group" with different configurations as follows:
+### Method 1.
+Enable "Allow Traffic by Default in Security Group"
+>?This feature is currently in beta test.
+To try it out, please [submit a ticket](https://cloud.tencent.com/apply/p/njj5tl4a5j) for application.

+For detailed directions, please see [Configuring CLB Security Group](https://intl.cloud.tencent.com/document/product/214/14733).

+### Method 2.
+Allow the client IP in the CVM security group
+For detailed directions, please see [Configuring CLB Security Group](https://intl.cloud.tencent.com/document/product/214/14733).

 ## Verifying CLB Service
 After configuring a CLB instance, you can verify whether the architecture takes effect by checking whether different **domain names and URLs** under the CLB instance can access different real servers, i.e., checking whether the **content-based routing** feature is available.
-### Method 1.
-Configure `hosts` to point the domain name to the CLB instance
+### Configuring `hosts` to point the domain name to the CLB instance
 1. On Windows, enter the `C:\Windows\System32\drivers\etc` directory, modify the `hosts` file, and map the domain name to the VIP of the CLB instance.
 ![](https://main.qcloudimg.com/raw/b12ee22250cb7c24d5e12ecb803e6355.png)
 2. To check whether the `hosts` is successfully configured, run the `ping` command on the command line to check whether this domain name is successfully bound to the VIP.
 If data packets are returned, the binding is successful.